 Class honors: valedictorian and salutatorian.
 The valedictorian and salutatorian of the graduating class will be the baccalaureate graduates (B.A. or B.S. only) with the highest and second-highest cumulative GPA at the end of their final semester, regardless of when they began their program or what class they have identified with socially.
-Averages include all work counted for graduation and at least 60 hours must be taken at Mid-Atlantic Christian University.
+Averages include all MACU work counted for graduation and at least 60 hours must be taken at Mid-Atlantic Christian University.
 These candidates will be notified of the honor immediately after midterm during the spring, although final confirmation cannot be given until semester grades are assigned.
-Students who already have a baccalaureate degree and complete only the Certificate in Family Life Education program will not be eligible for these honors.
+Students who already have a baccalaureate degree or complete only a certificate program will not be eligible for these honors.